Biodiversity in Baden-Württemberg: nature reserves are important for wild bees

 The Krefeld study proved insect decline for the first time

 In 2017, the Entomological Society Krefeld published a highly acclaimed study on insect decline.
 For the first time, a scientific long-term survey of the biomass of flying insects in Germany was evaluated, with results from almost 30 years.
-The findings of the study were alarming and highlighted the urgency of insect protection.
+The study’s findings showed a decline in the biomass of flying insects and provided one of the first pieces of evidence highlighting the urgency of insect conservation.

-The flying insect monitoring programme in Baden-Württemberg is one of several continuations of this survey and is also planned as a long-term project.
-This will enable us to compare the data collected with that from the past and derive trends.
+The flying insect monitoring in Baden-Württemberg builds on this survey and is also planned as a long-term project.
+The aim is to compare the collected data with past data and to derive long-term trends regarding the biomass of flying insects.

 Insect monitoring in nature reserves and unprotected areas

-Our tasks include setting up and maintaining so-called Malaise traps, which are used to take a random sample from the insect communities every two weeks.
-As the focus is primarily on insects in open cultural landscapes, all sampled areas are located on meadows; insects in forests, for example, are not recorded.
+Our tasks, here at the museum, include setting up and maintaining so-called Malaise traps, which are used to take a random sample from the insect communities every two weeks.
+As the focus is primarily on insects in open habitats of cultural landscapes, all sampled areas are located on meadows, grass pastures or arable land.
+Insects in forests are not recorded in this part of the project.

 Another special feature is that half of the areas are located in nature reserves and the other half outside them.
 This allows for assessment and comparison of the insect communities in nature reserves and in unprotected areas.

 Since most insects are not active in winter, the surveys take place from spring to autumn.
 Every year, ten stations are set up, which look like small tents.
 The insects are caught in a bottle that can be easily unscrewed for sampling.
 But the most important part comes afterwards: archiving the samples.
-To preserve the insects for a very long time, they are preserved in containers with ethanol and stored in freezers.
-The aim is to be able to identify the species accurately at a later date.
-Since the same areas are surveyed every four years, it will be possible in future to document the development of insect populations at these locations.
+To preserve the insects for a very long time, they are kept in containers with ethanol and stored in freezers.
+The aim is to be able to identify the species accurately at a later date, genetic methods included.
+Since the same areas are surveyed every four years, it will be possible in future to determine the development of insect populations at these locations.
 This will provide answers to important questions: Do the same species occur over a longer period of time or do some disappear?
 Are new species spreading?
-And how big is the problem of insect decline in Baden-Württemberg?
+Is there an insect decline in Baden-Württemberg?

 The biomass of flying insects can be recorded particularly quickly.
-The samples are usually weighed immediately after collection.
-The biomass can be used to estimate the approximate number of insects in the area, as more weight usually means more insects.
+The samples are usually weighed in the laboratory immediately after collection.
+The biomass can be used to estimate the relative number of insects in the area, as more weight usually means more individual insects.

 The monitored areas in Baden-Württemberg are located on meadows at a total of 40 sites across Baden-Württemberg and sampling takes place from March to early November.
 To avoid any negative impacts on insect populations, especially in nature reserves, only 10 of the traps are set up each year.
 This way, each individual meadow is only surveyed every four years.
 The impact of such local traps is considered negligible because the insects are not actively attracted, unlike, for example, at night near streetlights or headlights that act like light traps for many nocturnal species.
 The sampling is also incomparable to the widespread application of pesticides, such as on arable land, which can also affect adjacent natural areas.
 (Copyright: M. Sorg / Entomological Society Krefeld)